 Keep Tanglers Out of the Bin (No Holiday Lights or Ribbons Please)

-Did you know string items such as holiday lights ribbons & bows can get tangled in recycling sorting machinery?
+Did you know string items such as holiday lights, ribbons, and bows can get tangled in recycling sorting machinery?
 Remember to keep them out of your recycling cart.
 For alternative recycling and safe disposal options for holiday lights, search the DC’s What Goes Where Tool.

 How to Recycle Your Holiday Tree